aivarsk/aivarsk.github.io/_posts/2023-08-23-accounting-before-tigerbeetle.md

 In order to scale horizontally we must have a problem domain that can be partitioned well.

 In double-entry accounting, many transactions will keep updating the same bank accounts and there is a certain number of times we can do it per second.
-To exceed that number we have to either tune/optimize the code or scale vertically to run the code faster by using SSDs, faster CPUs, and network.
+To exceed that number we have to either tune the database, optimize the code, or scale vertically to run the code faster by using SSDs, faster CPUs, and network.

 ## Keeping account balance and contention